aljazerzen/lutra/lutra-bin/README.md

 Each type has head and an optional body.
 Head has static size.
-Body has dynamic size, which is somehow encoded in the head.
+Body has dynamic size.
+Buffer that contains a type, has the type's head at the beginning of the buffer.
+If there is a body, head contains a pointer to the body.
+Head and body might not be adjacent in the buffer - they might be separated by data belonging to other types.

 For example:

-- int, float and bool only have a head,
+- `int`, `float` and `bool` only have a head,
-- text has offset and lenght in head and bytes in the body.
+- `text` has pointer and length in head and UTF-8 encoded bytes in the body.

 ## Primitives

-int   - 64 bit integer, little-endian signed float - 64 bit float, little-endian IEEE 754
 bool - 1 bit
+int - 64 bit integer, little-endian signed uint - 64 bit integer, little-endian unsigned float - 64 bit float, little-endian IEEE 754
 text - text encoded as UTF8, head has offset & len, body has bytes

 ## Tuple